ibrathesheriff/sheriffs-jailhouse/README.md

 - [ ] Mark the official v2 release and add it to the changelog
 - [ ] Add video of the Dell desktop no longer flashing orange
 - [ ] Add more metadata to the list view for posts, notes and episodes e.g. date or tags
-- [ ] Select a main font for the site
+- [ ] Select a main font for the site - monospace font
 - [ ] Document general categories, tags and keyword rules.
 - [ ] Add a related section to link to related blog posts or notes
 - [ ] Option to add a "resources" section in blog posts